kolkhis/tech-notes/linux/system_information_cmds.md

 ps -eM # Security info (standard syntax) ps axZ # Security info (BSD syntax)

 pgrep processname   # Show PIDs for a process with a given name

+fuser -k 8080/tcp   # kill any process using port 8080
 ```
 The `ps` command BSD variants do offer very similar functionality, but they do have
 different output, displaying slightly different information.